 Emails are great.
 They’re the windows to the many parts of the world.
 If you are a marketer, emails are the pitchfork, the weapon of choice.
 So, if your emails aren’t that good, then they won’t lead to any open window.
 It is important to have a great email experience whether you’re a diplomat, salesman, or even the CEO of a company.
 And it is important to understand how.

 “100 Billion emails are sent and received each day.”

 The Baby Steps

 Some of your prospective customers will begin in the digital world, it is crucial to have a proper and respectable email address.
 Sure, it may seem like the most obvious one, but plenty of business players still rely heavily on their own personal email to handle business.
 No, it is not okay.
 Make sure to set up an email address matching your business name.
 Set an easy one with Google Apps for Business or just Hire a Freelancer to do it.

 There are various tips that will help to elevate your email game.
-Simple point like keywords in the subject line is paramount.
-More than a third of email recipients determine whether an email will be opened or just automatically went to the trash.
+A simple point like keywords in the subject line is paramount.
+More than a third of email recipients determine whether an email will be opened or just automatically go to the trash.